 - Gerry Reed

-Jesus understands that we need to hear words, and see his work done to help us have faith in His mercy and love.
-It is trough His priest that god gives us His grace.
-It is His work, not the work of the person of the priest.
+Jesus understands that we need to hear words and see his work done to help us have faith in His mercy and love.
+It is through His priest that God gives us His grace.
+It is His work, not the work of the priest.
 The words of the sacraments we receive from the priest come from Jesus himself.
 Jesus is not limited by the sins of a priest.
 The mercy of God cannot be thwarted by sin; Jesus conquers sin!
 It is Jesus who baptizes, confirms, consecrates the bread and wine, marries, anoints and ordains.

-In order to become a priest, a person must be a single male, confirmed in the Catholic Church and a practicing catholic.
+In order to become a priest, a person must be a single male, confirmed in the Catholic Church and a practicing Catholic.
 The practice of the Catholic Church is that the person is not married.
 See Mt 19:12 for a scriptural reference.
-If you are discerning if Jesus is calling you to be His priest, you can contact the Diocese of Rockford at 1-815-399-4300 or click here to the web site.
+If you are discerning if Jesus is calling you to be His priest, you can contact the Diocese of Rockford at 1-815-399-4300 or click here for the website.
 Becoming a priest is not about our will, but God’s will.
-Assuming no previous college classes, it is expected to take four years for a bachelor’s degree in Philosophy and then four years for a Masters in Theology.
+Assuming no previous college classes, it is expected to take four years for a bachelor’s degree in Philosophy, and then four years for a Masters in Theology.

 Anointing of the sick was done even in the times of James the Apostle.
 He wrote, “Is anyone among you suffering?
 He should pray.
 Is anyone in good spirits?
 He should sing praise.
 Is anyone among you sick?
 He should summon the presbyters of the church, and they should pray over him and anoint (him) with oil in the name of the Lord, and the prayer of faith will save the sick person, and the Lord will raise him up.
 If he has committed any sins, he will be forgiven.”
 (James 5:13-15) In Anointing of the Sick, the person who is sick receives grace for physical and/or spiritual healing.
 It has the power to forgive sins and makes them ready to meet Jesus if God calls.
 It is a great source of comfort and peace for the sick person and family.
 Many families have great experiences of peace in this holy sacrament.

 Who can be anointed?
 Anybody who is Catholic and is in any way in danger of death can be anointed.
-Danger of death is can be anybody who is going under moral surgery that requires anesthesiology.
+By danger of death we mean anybody who is going under surgery that requires anesthesiology.
 The person should not fear that they will die simply because they are being anointed.
 If this person has left the Catholic Church, they may still be anointed if they desire to come back home to the faith.
 Confession is part of the rite.
 The person must be alive to receive, however a priest may bless the body if the person has already passed.